 Like several other states mentioned so far, Mississippi has no wage notice requirements.

 The wage notice requirements for Missouri are minimal.
-Employers need only provide the following information on employee wage statements:
+At least once per month, employers must provide the following information on employee wage statements:

 Additionally, Missouri law requires employers to give employees notice of any reduction of wages at least 30 days before the reduction is to take effect.